9 Battle-Tested Tactics to Create Unique Content

 The problem with “content sameness”

 Put yourself in your customer’s shoes.
-When you're a reader actually looking for solutions, you're left sifting through a pile of nearly identical articles.
+When you're a reader actually looking for solutions, you're left sifting through a pile of nearly identical content.
 There's no spark, no fresh take that makes you sit up and think, "Huh, that's different."
+This poor user experience can lead to high bounce rates.

 It's all just... there.

 And in the B2B world, this sameness is a death knell for conversions.
-After all, if every piece of content is saying the same thing, how is a reader supposed to know which solution is actually better?
+After all, if every piece of online content is saying the same thing, how is a reader supposed to know which solution is actually better?
+Avoiding duplicate content is extremely important for standing out.

 What’s challenging about producing unique content?